oila-gmbh/oneaccount-express/README.md

 app.use(express.json())

+let oneaccount = new OneAccount()
-// The callback URL is the URL you have set when you created One account app.
+// The route URL is the callback URL you have set when you created One account app. app.post('/oneaccountauth', oneaccount.auth, (req, res, next) => {
-// The path for the router, callbackURL
-// and callback URL of the application must be the same. app.use(new OneAccount({
-  callbackURL: '/oneaccountauth',
-}))

-app.post('/oneaccountauth', (req, res, next) => {
+  // NOTE: req.oneaccount is set when a user is authenticated,
-  if (!req.oneaccount) {
+  // so never return code 200 if this object is not present if (!req.oneaccount) {
     return res.status(401).json({ error: 'unauthorized' })
   }